The Adventures of Father Brown: Cast

 The 30-minute detective series starred Karl Swenson as Father Brown, introduced as "the best loved detective of them all."
 (Original plans called for "either Walter Huston or Spencer Tracy in the title role.")
 Bill Griffis portrayed Flambeau, and Gretchen Douglas was heard as Nora, the rectory housekeeper.
-The program was broadcast Sundays at 5 p.m. on Mutual from June 10, 1945, to July 29, 1945.
+The supporting cast included Gretchen Davidson, Will Geer, Mitzi Gould, Vinton Hayworth, Robert Readick, Barry Thomson, and Gladys Thornton.